Chart Color Schemes

 The level of residential development activity in Stirling is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Stirling averaged approximately one new dwelling approval annually over the past five financial years ending June 2021, totalling an estimated six homes.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Stirling averaged approximately one new dwelling approval annually over the past five financial years to June 2021, totalling an estimated six homes.
 As of April 2026, four approvals have been recorded.

 Frequently Asked Questions - Development